MARKET SNAPSHOT: Dow Industrials Set To Hover At Record As J.P. Morgan, Citi Report

 Continue Reading Below

-The Dow Jones Industrial Average was poised to hover around record highs on Friday, though stock futures pointed to slight caution ahead of earnings reports from major banks, including J.P.
-Morgan Chase & Co. and Citigroup Inc.
+The Dow Jones Industrial Average was poised to hover around record highs on Friday, though stock futures pointed to slight caution with earnings reports from major banks, including J.P.
+Morgan Chase & Co. and Citigroup Inc. in focus.

 The economic front will also be busy, with data on consumer prices and retail sales due to hit before the market opens.